Update for the 2023-24 Cycle

-- While we can increase the number of interview offers, we are unable to increase the number of available matriculation slots.
-For this reason, the most likely outcome of an interview is to place the applicant on the deferral list.
-We simply do not know likely matriculation numbers and are under a strict numbers crunch.
+- While we can increase the number of applicants interviewed, we are unable to increase the number of available matriculation slots.
+Consequently, the most likely outcome of an interview is to place the applicant on the deferral list.
+We simply don't know likely matriculation numbers and are under a strict numbers crunch.
 For this reason, we need to be conservative.
-When candidates are on the deferral list, we will revisit your application after the entire interview process has been completed—in late February.
+When candidates are on the deferral list, we'll revisit your application after the entire interview process has been completed — in late February.

-- A second disadvantage is that our applicants cannot see how great a city Cleveland is.
+- We also regret that our applicants can't see how great a city Cleveland is.
 Many people don’t realize it, but Cleveland is affordable and fun; a metropolitan atmosphere surrounded by many inviting parks and waterways.
 World class restaurants are nearby and affordable.
 The Cavaliers, Browns and Guardians (well the Guardians, anyway) are competitive.
-Many of our students buy or rent homes or apartments and live walking distance from the medical school.
-Again, we will try to highlight Cleveland in the interview, but nothing replaces a visit.
-We hope to have an in-person revisit weekend in April to allow accepted students to see for themselves what a great place CWRU is to study.
+Many of our students buy or rent homes or apartments and live within walking distance from the medical school.
+Again, we'll try to highlight Cleveland in the interview, but nothing replaces a visit.
+We plan to have an in-person revisit weekend in Spring 2024 to allow accepted students to see for themselves what a great place CWRU is to study.

-This application cycle is unprecedented and MSTPs nationwide are all trying to do their best.
-It isn’t ideal for us, our students or you the applicant, however, we can work together to identify whether the CWRU MSTP will be the best fit.
+Through virtual interviews, our mentors, students and you the applicant, will work together to identify whether the CWRU MSTP will be the best fit.
 Hopefully, the transparency outlined above is a first step.

 How To Apply to the MSTP